-The Indian government has introduced “one nation one card” in addition to “one nation one tax.”
-The National Common Mobility Card (NCMC), often known as “One Nation One Card,” was proposed by PM Modi on March 4 of this year, and it was officially inaugurated in the Delhi Metro on December 29, 2020.
+The Indian government has introduced “one nation, one card” and “one nation, one tax.”
+The National Common Mobility Card (NCMC), often known as “One Nation One Card,” was proposed by PM Modi on March 4 of this year.
+It was officially inaugurated in the Delhi Metro on December 29, 2020.
 This card’s primary goal is to simplify the payment process for all forms of public transportation.
-This will solve a number of travel-related problems, including the requirement to wait in line for tickets on buses, trains, and other public transportation.
+This will solve several travel-related problems, including the requirement to wait in line for tickets on buses, trains, and other public transportation.

-Similar to the GST idea, when a single tax is implemented, citizens no longer have to pay several taxes at various platforms and levels.
-Similar to that, users of this card can pay for travel expenses and other services with just this one card on any form of transportation.
-It basically means that people can pay for buses, metro, parking, toll charges, retail purchases, and even money withdrawals using this interoperable transportation card.
+Like the GST idea, citizens no longer have to pay several taxes at various platforms and levels when a single tax is implemented.
+Similarly, users of this card can pay for travel expenses and other services with just this one card on any form of transportation.
+Using this interoperable transportation card, people can pay for buses, metro, parking, toll charges, retail purchases, and even money withdrawals.
 The Indian government’s plan is predicated on the idea that one card may be used in all payment systems.

 This “one nation, one card” initiative, also known as the “National Common Mobility Card,” is a part of the Indian government’s “Make in India” effort.
 India has thus far had to rely on a foreign nation for its technological needs.
-This card was created domestically, demonstrating the lack of necessity for our nation to heavily rely on imported technology.
+This card was created domestically, demonstrating the lack of necessity for our nation to rely on imported technology heavily.

-As an Indian citizen, you probably had a number of difficulties when travelling, such as standing in line for hours to buy tickets, fumbling for change, carrying cash, worrying about theft, and more.
+As an Indian citizen, you probably had several difficulties when traveling, such as standing in line for hours to buy tickets, fumbling for change, carrying cash, worrying about theft, and more.
 But now that you have this one card, all of your problems at payment terminals will be resolved.

 Overview of One Nation One Card Policy

 |Name of the scheme||One Nation One Card|